University of Hawaiʻi at Mānoa

 Development Timeline

 Entering semester: You will participate in a series of uncredited workshops and experiences involving presentations by LIS faculty, staff, students, and practicing information professionals.
 The intent is to introduce you to the SLOs, pathways, courses, and LIS field.
-You will also be introduced to the suggested ePortfolio platforms (Weebly or WordPress) and begin designing and populating your ePortfolio.
+You will also be introduced to suggested ePortfolio platforms and begin designing and populating your ePortfolio.

 All artifacts must be complete before you begin your final semester.
-Summer graduates must follow the timeline for spring graduates.
+Summer graduates must follow the timeline for spring graduates, as LIS 691 is not offered in summer.

 Exiting semester: You will finalize your ePortfolio for faculty committee evaluation.
 You will also provide advice in a presentation to the first-semester students, engage in career preparation activities, and deliver a public presentation based on your ePortfolio.
 Important: Your ePortfolio must be completed and submitted for review by the middle of your exiting semester to provide adequate time for the evaluation.